cyberboysumanjay/TOAD/LAB4/README.md

 ## Java Exercises

-### Read about the Vector, Queue, and PriorityQueue classes, and Comparable in-
+### Read about the Vector, Queue, and PriorityQueue classes, and Comparable interface of Java.
-terface of Java.

 (1).
 Write a Java program to test the following methods of Vector class: ad- dElement, capacity, setSize, containsAll, elementAt, isEmpty, and removeAll.